 Cancers which are spread from other organs to the brain are called brain metastases.

-Are Brain Cancer and Brain Tumors Common in Singapore?
+Are Brain Cancer And Brain Tumours Common In Singapore?

 Brain cancers are uncommon in Singapore, with only about 1,903 cases reported between 1968 and 2007.
 While cancers of the brain and central nervous system are not among the overall top 10 cancers for males and females in Singapore, younger people are relatively more susceptible to them and the Singapore Cancer Registry finds that they are the 3rd most common cancers affecting males below the age of 29, and the 6th most common cancer affecting females in the same age group (2015-2019 data).